Anduin2017/AnduinOS/src/mods/22-ubiquity-patch/README.md

     *   The UI has permission to draw on the Wayland/X server.
     *   The root user uses its own home (`/root`), satisfying `bwrap` sandbox requirements.
 2.  **Kernel Permission**: Enabling `kernel.apparmor_restrict_unprivileged_userns = 0` via the `43-gnome-sessions-patch` module.
-3.  **Icon Cache Pre-generation**: Running `gtk-update-icon-cache` during the icon theme installation (`25-fluent-icon-theme`).
-This allows GTK to load binary data directly, bypassing the need for sandboxed SVG rendering and avoiding the deadlock entirely.
+3.  **Icon Cache Pre-generation**: Running `gtk-update-icon-cache` during the icon theme installation (`25-fluent-icon-theme`) avoids most SVG rendering.
+4.  **Ephemeral Bwrap Wrapper**: To handle any remaining un-cached icons without leaving traces on the installed system, we inject an inline Bash string inside the `.desktop` file's `Exec` command.
+This dynamically replaces `/usr/bin/bwrap` in the Live RAM overlay, runs Ubiquity, and then restores it.
+Because Ubiquity copies the OS from the underlying pristine SquashFS (not the RAM overlay), the installed system gets the original, un-hacked `bwrap`, ensuring AppArmor security remains intact.

 ## Evolution of the Fix

-We previously experimented with a shell wrapper for `bwrap` to redirect `stderr`.
-While effective, we moved to the **Icon Cache** strategy as it is more elegant and industrially sound.
-The current combination of pre-generated caches and proper environment variables provides the most stable installation experience for AnduinOS.
+We previously experimented with placing a physical shell wrapper script at `/usr/local/bin/start-anduinos-installer`, and later with an unreadable Base64 inline string.
+Both proved flawed: the physical script left useless artifacts on the installed system, while the Base64 string was difficult to audit and maintain.

+The current solution—an inline Bash command that patches the RAM overlay on-the-fly—achieves a 100% clean, "zero-trace" installation while maintaining code readability.

 ## Troubleshooting